rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 As technology advances at a rapid pace, the landscape of application development continues to evolve.
 The demand for agility, scalability, and cost-effectiveness has given rise to a new breed of architectures that seamlessly integrate modern cloud-native principles with established traditional workloads.
 One such paradigm that has gained significant traction is the hybrid application architecture, which combines the power of service-oriented architectures (SOA) with the reliability and versatility of virtual machines (VMs).

 Service-oriented architectures have revolutionized the way applications are designed and deployed.
-By breaking down the complexity of an applications into smaller chunks, loosely coupled services, SOAs enables organizations to achieve better modularity, reusability, and interoperability.
+By breaking down the complexity of an application into smaller chunks, loosely coupled services, SOAs enables organizations to achieve better modularity, reusability, and interoperability.
 These services, often encapsulated as microservices, communicate with each other through well-defined APIs.

 Traditional workloads, often hosted on virtual machines (VMs) are designed to mostly function in on-premises or legacy environments.
-These workloads might include databases, ERP systems, or similar specific applications which are not easily to containerize or to be refactored.
+These workloads might include databases, ERP systems or similar specific applications which are not easily to containerize or to be refactored.

 Other issues besides the incompatibility of an application to be containerized are: